Polkas/pacs/README.md

 **Hint**: `Version` variable is mostly a minimal required i.e. max(version1, version2 , ...)

-**Hint2**: Almost all time consuming calculations are cached (for 1 hour) with `memoise` package, second invoke of the same call is instantaneous.
-For `lib_validate` function so when `parallel::mclapply` is used results are not cached.
+**Hint2**: Almost all time consuming calculations are cached (for 1 hour) with `memoise::memoise` package, second invoke of the same call is instantaneous.
+For `pacs::lib_validate` when `parallel::mclapply` is used results are not cached.

-**Hint3**: Use `mclapply` (not for Windows) to speed up calculations, although under multithreating computation results are NOT cached with `memoise` package.
-Simply invoke at the beginning of the session `options(mc.cores = parallel::detectCores() - 1)` and use `parallel::mclapply` instead of `lapply`.
+**Hint3**: Use `parallel::mclapply` (Linux and Mac) or `parallel::parLapply` (Windows, Linux and Mac) to speed up calculations.
+Nevertheless under `parallel::mclapply` computation results are NOT cached with `memoise` package.
+For `parallel::mclapply` invoke at the beginning of the session `options(mc.cores = parallel::detectCores() - 1)` and use `parallel::mclapply` instead of `lapply`.
+For `parallel::parLapply` build a cluster `cl <- parallel::makeCluster(getOption("cl.cores", parallel::detectCores() - 1))` and use it inside the function.

 **Hint4**: When your library have more than a few thousand packages (`nrow(utils::installed.packages())`), please be patient when running Internet based functions.
-Optionally the third hint could be applied, so use of `parallel::mclapply`.
+Optionally the third hint could be applied, so use of parallel computation.
 Ps.
-Now, the whole R CRAN library contains around 17 thousands packages.
+Now, the whole R CRAN library contains around 18 thousands packages.

 ## Validate the library